 According to Mayo Clinic, tinnitus affects 15–20% of people.
 This common condition makes you hear sounds that aren’t actually there.
 The noises can be constant or come and go.
-Some people perceive a mild hum while others hear a piercing squeal that causes headaches and makes concentrating difficult.
-If you experience these irritating sounds, tinnitus testing can help you find treatment.
+Some people perceive a mild hum, while others hear a piercing squeal that causes headaches and makes concentrating difficult.
+If you experience these irritating sounds, tinnitus testing with Memorial Hearing can help you find treatment.

 Why Is Tinnitus Testing Necessary?

 Constant ringing, buzzing, or hissing in one or both ears are clear signs that something is wrong.
 Why undergo a hearing test if you already suspect you have tinnitus?
 Tinnitus testing is designed to help your doctor understand what is causing the problem.

 This is important because tinnitus can have many causes.
 To recommend an appropriate treatment, first, physicians need to pinpoint the likely reason you’re experiencing these sounds.
 Some people have tinnitus due to ear damage.
 Others only experience the ringing because of side effects from medication.

 Common causes of tinnitus include earwax blockage, age-related hearing changes, exposure to loud noises, high blood pressure, and TMJ disorders.
 The good news is that once hearing professionals understand the cause of your tinnitus, they can often help you find relief.